JosephMonge/TicTacToe-/README.md

 <hr>
 1. The game is played on a grid that's 3 squares by 3 squares.

-2. You are X, your friend (or the computer) is O. Players take turns putting their marks in empty cells.
+2. You are X, your friend (or the computer) is O, Players take turns putting their marks in empty cells.

 3. The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.

 4. When all 9 squares are full, the game is over.
-If no player has 3 marks in a row, the game ends in a tie.
+If no player has 3 marks in a row, the game ends in a draw.
 <hr>
 <br>